Les Invalides

 The negatives:

-At the entrance to the museum you will be greeted by cannons and tanks and the exhibition on the two world wars in particular is not easy fare – but it's still worth it!
+Cannons and tanks greet you at the entrance to the museum and the exhibition on the two world wars is not exactly easy-going.
+But it’s still well worth visiting!

 Top Tip: